anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Covid Hysteria We're Up Against And The Big Picture Data That Puts It Into Perspective.md

 Lockdowns:

-- There is zero meaningful correlation between lockdown strength and covid-19 outcomes.
+- *There is zero meaningful correlation between lockdown strength and covid-19 outcomes*.
 - - Heavy skepticism toward lockdown efficacy was justfied very early on in the pandemic (April

 Masks: